abryu/ObjectsDetection/README.md

 + Main.java
   + Creates and runs Controller.java
 + Controller.java
+  + Check Pi to see if it's running video streaming.
+If not, start video streaming on Pi.
+  + Open a local VLC channel to capture video streaming from Pi and split video into frames.
   + Creates a synchronizedList that shared by Producer and Consumer
     + The synchronizedList is for storing image file names (generated from Instruction 3)
   + Creates and runs Producer.java in a ThreadPool (one thread)